Projects

 ANU TechLauncher - Active Vision Project [Completed]

-The TechLauncher program is for team-based activities at ANU, where the project and/or group activity undertaken is real, not synthetic.
+The TechLauncher program is for team-based activities at ANU, where the project and group activity undertaken is real, not synthetic.

 The Active Vision project aims to develop an advanced computer vision system that analyzes the dynamics of tennis swings.
 Using cutting-edge machine learning techniques, this project focuses on capturing and analyzing motion data to provide players and coaches with detailed insights into swing mechanics.
 The system leverages high-speed cameras and advanced algorithms to track, interpret, and visualize the movements of a player’s body and racket, enabling precise performance assessment and improvement.